rbckman/gonzopi_build/README.md

 The Tree of Creation: Every Take Matters
 -----------------------------------------
 At the heart of Gonzo Pi is it's unique approach organizing your work: the film/scene/shot tree directory structure.
 Think of it as a blueprint for your scenes and films.
 Simple yet so powerful that your camera becomes your studio.
 Every film you start is a new root folder.
 Within it, scenes and shots branch out as subfolders, and each shot holds your raw takes with eventual cut and effect pointers.
-Every edited take becomes a new take and every removed take is in a specifik folder named yourfilm_onthefloor.
-Removing takes from this specifik folder is like sweeping the floor and your takes are permanently removed.
+Every edited take becomes a new take and every removed take is placed in a new root folder named yourfilm_onthefloor.
+Removing something from this folder is like sweeping the floor and your takes are permanently removed.

 Freedom Through Open Source
 ----------------------------